A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions: Spectral theory on a Gelfand triplet

 is called the \textit{rigged Hilbert space} or the \textit{Gelfand triplet}.
 The \textit{canonical inclusion} $i: X \to X'$ is defined as follows; for $\psi\in X$, we denote $i(\psi)$ by $\langle \psi |$, which is defined to be

-for any $\phi \in X$.
+for any $\phi \in X$ (note that we also use $\mathrm{i} = \sqrt{-1}$).
 The inclusion from $\mathcal{H}$ into $X'$ is also defined as above.
 It is easy to show that the canonical inclusion is injective if and only if $X$ is a dense subspace of $\mathcal{H}$, and the canonical inclusion is continuous (for both of the weak dual topology and the strong dual topology) if and only if a topology of $X$ is stronger than that of $\mathcal{H}$ (see Tr\'{e}ves \cite{Tre}).

 A topological vector space $X$ is called Montel if it is barreled and every bounded set of $X$ is relatively compact.
 A Montel space has a convenient property that on a bounded set $A$ of a dual space of a Montel space, the weak dual topology coincides with the strong dual topology.
 In particular, a weakly convergent series in a dual of a Montel space also converges with respect to the strong dual topology (see Tr\'{e}ves \cite{Tre}).
 Furthermore, a linear map from a topological vector space to a Montel space is a compact operator if and only if it is a bounded operator.
 It is known that the theory of rigged Hilbert spaces works best when the space $X$ is a Montel or a nuclear space \cite{Gel1}.
 See Grothendieck \cite{Gro} and Komatsu \cite{Kom} for sufficient conditions for a topological vector space to be a Montel space or a nuclear space.